mendix/docs/content/en/docs/appstore/app-services/advanced-audit-trail.md

 ### 3.1 Module Roles {#module-roles}

-*  **Admin**: The admin can query the entire database for the current application and can access the debug pages
+*  **Admin**: The admin can query the entire database for the current application and can access the debug pages.
-*  **_AddOn_CanChangeEnvironmentInQuery**: This is an additional role for the Admin, which allows the Admin to change the environment in search queries, so that they can also search in other applications
+*  **_AddOn_CanChangeEnvironmentInQuery**: This is an additional role for the Admin, which allows the Admin to change the environment in search queries, so that they can also search in other applications.
 *  **DisplayOnly**: The display-only user can view queries that are prepared in microflows, but cannot change any of them.
 This can restrict the user to seeing information they are allowed to see.
 The role is tested against cross site scripting (XSS).

     {{% alert color="info" %}}Access from and to the long-term data storage is based on service accounts.
 This means that once a user can access the **Snippet_Settings**, they can access all data in the long-term storage, even if it belongs to other applications in the same environment.
 Any user-based authentication needs to be implemented in the runtime, for example, by using the **DisplayOnly** module role and the **Query Snapshots for object** setup.{{% /alert %}}